Children's mental health statistics

 How many young people have a mental health issue?

-They've had to deal with school closures, not seeing friends, youth unemployment, climate crisis, uncertain futures.
 In the last three years, the likelihood of young people having a mental health problem has increased by 50%.

 Now, five children in a classroom of 30 are likely to have a mental health problem.